Academy of Family Physicians of India: National conference of Family medicine and Primary Care (FMPC)

-100 Faces of Family Medicine: 100 Leaders of Healthcare

-One of the key objectives of Academy of Family Physicians of India is to facilitate development of youth leadership eager to take forward primary & rural healthcare in India; both in the academic as well as professional domain.
-AFPI launched a popular campaign "100 Leaders of Family Medicine" in 2014 to recognize emerging youth healthcare leaders from different parts of India.
-These leaders were part of the organizing committee which successfully organized the 2nd National Conference of Family Medicine and Primary Care in New Delhi.

 Family Medicine Postgraduate Update (FMPC)

 AFPI organizes family medicine post graduate updates in conjunction with FMPC.
 The first FMPG Update was organized at Institute of Liver and Biliary Sciences New Delhi on 19–20 November 2015.
 The purpose FMPG is to provide to prepare post graduate trainees for recent updates in the area of family medicine and primary care.
 FMPG also provides skill up gradation opportunity to the practising family physicians, general practitioners and medical officers.

 Run for Family Health

 AFPI launched run for family health campaign on 21 April 2015, aimed at promoting awareness about role physical activity and exercise towards promotion of good health.
 Noted athletic hero Mr Milkha Singh launched the campaign.

-P Padmanabhan Memorial Oration Award
+The P. Padmanabhan Memorial Oration Award

-AFPI has instituted an oration award in the name of Dr P Padmanabhan.
-Dr Padmanabhan was a noted public health expert who worked at National Health System Resource Center.
-Dr Padmanabhan is renowned for his contribution to the public health system of Tamil Nadu state specially in the field of maternal and child health.
+AFPI has instituted an oration award in the name of Dr. P. Padmanabhan seeing as he was a noted public health expert who worked at National Health System Resource Center.
+He was renowned for his contribution to the public health system of Tamil Nadu state specially in the field of maternal and child health.
 He was a great supporter of family medicine training for medical officers and envisaged family medicine as solution of medical care in community setting.
-The first P Padmanabhan memorial award was delivered by Keshav Desiraju former health secretary government of India at FMPC 2015.
-The second award was received by Dr Bipin Batra Executive Director of the National Board of Examination.
+The first P. Padmanabhan memorial award was delivered by Keshav Desiraju former health secretary government of India at FMPC 2015.
+The second award was received by Dr. Bipin Batra Executive Director of the National Board of Examination.